yuetingliu/CarND-Advanced-Lane-Lines-P4/writeup.md

 #### 2. Filter the lane line points with HSV color thresholds

 I used pure color filters to generate a binary image.
 After some trial and error, I found the HSV's V channel to be the best color filters for both yellow and white lane lines.
-Besides, it seems LAB B channel and HLS L channel are both helpful
+Besides, it seems LAB B channel and HLS L channel are both helpful.
+I will try out later.

 ![alt text][image3]